-In the five weeks since I last penned (or should that be typed) a Nationwide Recap column, we’ve seen racing in a variety of different venues encompassing short tracks, road courses, super speedways and the more traditional mile and a half tracks.
+In the five weeks since I last penned (or should that be typed) a Nuts for Nationwide column, we’ve seen racing in a variety of different venues encompassing short tracks, road courses, superspeedways and the more traditional 1.5-mile tracks.
 The schedule has tested both the skills of the drivers as well unearthing numerous logistical challenges – not least transporting cars and equipment to and from Mexico City.
-Following the conclusion of the Darlington race this evening, the Nationwide Series will take a deserved week off; before a spell of 16 straight weeks of racing that will run through the second Richmond date in early September.
+Following the conclusion of the Darlington race this evening, the Nationwide Series will take a deserved week off before a spell of 16 straight weeks of racing that will run through the second Richmond date in early September.
 So with a third of the season in the books, give or take the odd percentage point or two, let’s take a look at some of the general themes that have emerged – or are beginning to emerge – in this inaugural season for new sponsor Nationwide.

-With Series points leader Clint Bowyer only nine points clear of 2007 champion Carl Edwards and a mere 12 clear of Kyle Busch (more on him later), it looks increasingly likely that the Championship will be much more closely contested.
+With Series points leader Clint Bowyer only nine points clear of 2007 champion Carl Edwards and a mere 12 clear of Kyle Busch (more on him later), it looks increasingly likely that the championship will be much more closely contested.
 This can only benefit the series as a whole after two runaway champions in the past two years.
-Looking back, at this stage in 2006 Kevin Harvick was already 313 points clear of second place, while in 2007 Cousin Carl had a staggering 402 point advantage over second place challenger Harvick and was 510 points clear of Dave Blaney in third place.
+Looking back, at this stage in 2006 Kevin Harvick was already 313 points clear of second place, while in 2007 Cousin Carl had a staggering 402-point advantage over second-place challenger Harvick and was 510 points clear of Dave Blaney in third place.
 The first Nationwide regular, Bobby Hamilton Jr., was 644 points behind in seventh place.
-This time round the Top seven drivers are separated by just 183 points and the first Nationwide only driver is Mike Bliss 141 points in arrears.
-While it’s still possible one driver (Kyle Busch maybe) will go on a unstoppable surge it looks, at this stage in proceedings, that we might have a genuine title chase for the first time since 2003, when six drivers went into the final race at Homestead with a shot at winning it all.
+This time round the top seven drivers are separated by just 183 points and the first Nationwide-only driver is Mike Bliss 141 points in arrears.
+While it’s still possible one driver (Busch maybe) will go on a unstoppable surge it looks, at this stage in proceedings, that we might have a genuine title chase for the first time since 2003, when six drivers went into the final race at Homestead with a shot at winning it all.

 Of the 11 races run thus far, Cup moonlighters have completely and utterly dominated in terms of wins.
-The triumvirate of Kyle Busch (3), Tony Stewart (3) and Denny Hamlin (1) have combined to win seven races.
-Mark Martin, Matt Kenseth and Clint Bowyer have all picked up one win apiece while the remaining victory went to part-time RCR wheelman Scott Wimmer who took the checkers in Nashville.
+The triumvirate of Busch (three), Tony Stewart (three) and Denny Hamlin (one) have combined to win seven races.
+Mark Martin, Matt Kenseth and Bowyer have all picked up one win apiece, while the remaining victory went to part-time RCR wheelman Scott Wimmer, who took the checkers in Nashville.
 Including 2006 and 2007 stats, that makes 76 wins out of 81 for Cup drivers.
 Don’t look for this stat to change much throughout the remaining two dozen races on the slate.

 But the outlook is surprisingly rosy for the Nationwide-only regulars

-We’ve seen something of a renaissance in terms of finishing positions for the Nationwide only regulars who have vacuumed up 20 of the 40 available Top 10 spots in the last four races – including a season high seven of the Top 10 places at Talladega.
-In addition, five Nationwide only regulars sit in the overall Series Top 10 with Mike Bliss leading the way in fifth spot – 141 points behind Bowyer.
-Brad Keselowski is seventh 183 points back while Jason Leffler, Mike Wallace and David Stremme round out the Top 10 in 8th, 9th and 10th place respectively.
-As I have with the previous recaps this season, let’s take a lot at the very unofficial Nationwide-Only Championship after 11 races.
-Overall Series standings are in parentheses before the name of each driver
+We’ve seen something of a renaissance in terms of finishing positions for the Nationwide-only regulars who have vacuumed up 20 of the 40 available top 10 spots in the last four races – including a season high seven of the top-10 places at Talladega.
+In addition, five Nationwide-only regulars sit in the overall Series top 10 with Bliss leading the way in fifth spot – 141 points behind Bowyer.
+Brad Keselowski is seventh, 183 points back, while Jason Leffler, Mike Wallace and David Stremme round out the top 10 in eighth, ninth and 10th place respectively.
+As I have with the previous recaps this season, let’s take a lot at the very unofficial Nationwide-only championship after 11 races.
+Overall series standings are in parentheses before the name of each driver:

 1. (5) Mike Bliss 1424 -141